How efficient are solar panels?

 Unfortunately, one disadvantage of solar panels is that they're not the most efficient source of renewable energy out there.

-Let’s compare the respective efficiencies of wind, hydroelectric, and geothermal.
+Let’s compare the respective efficiencies of wind, hydroelectric, and geothermal systems.

 Wind power efficiency

-Wind power efficiency varies with wind speed, turbine design and other environmental factors.
+Wind power efficiency varies according to the wind speed, air density, blade size, and turbine spacing, among other factors.

 Hydroelectric power efficiency

-Hydroelectric power, or pumped storage, is one of the most efficient sources of renewable energy, converting over 90% of its available potential and kinetic energy into electricity.
+It's one of the most efficient sources of renewable energy, converting around 90% of the available kinetic energy into electricity.

 Geothermal power efficiency

-Geothermal electricity isn't the most efficient, but it's consistent, making it a reliable power source for many countries around the world.
+Geothermal electricity isn't the most efficient, but it's consistent, making it a reliable power source for more than two dozen countries around the world.

 Summary

 If you're considering making the switch to solar, Sunsave is here to help.
-For more information about how much a solar & battery system could save you, click the button below and answer a few quick questions.
+For more information about how much a solar & battery system could save you, provide us with a few quick details and we'll get back to you with an estimate.

 Solar panel efficiency: FAQs